 20.2 A Special Meeting of the Club need not be held on the same day as a General Meeting of the Company, although it is subject to the same provisions as to notice, subject to a minimum of 21 days.
 Subject to Rule 23, a proposal considered by a Special Meeting may be amended by the Meeting without notice.

 20.3.1 by the Committee at any time upon giving the required notice;

 20.3.2 at the request of at least five per cent of the Club’s Guaranteeing Members, subject to a minimum of twenty Guaranteeing Members in the manner prescribed for requisitioning Extraordinary General Meetings of the Company; or

 20.4 The Chairman at an AGM, a Special Meeting of the Club or a General Meeting of the Company shall be the President, but, if he or she shall not be present or willing to act, then a member of the President's Committee, the Commodore, a Vice- Commodore, a Vice-President, or a Director chosen by the Meeting shall preside.

-21.1 Fifty Guaranteeing Members present and entitled to vote shall constitute a quorum for an AGM or a Special Meeting.
+21.1 Five per cent of the Club’s Guaranteeing Members, subject to a minimum of twenty Guaranteeing Members, present and entitled to vote, shall constitute a quorum for an AGM or a Special Meeting.